-Recently, the State Duma announced new figures for human losses Soviet Union during the Great Patriotic War - almost 42 million people.
-An additional 15 million people were added to the previous official figures.
+Recently, the State Duma announced new figures for human losses.
+Soviet Union during the Great Patriotic War - almost 42 million people.
+An additional 15 million people were added to the previous official data.
 The head of the Museum-Memorial of the Great Patriotic War of the Kazan Kremlin, our columnist Mikhail Cherepanov, in the author's column of Realnoe Vremya talks about the declassified losses of the USSR and Tatarstan.

-Despite many years of well-paid sabotage and all sorts of efforts by generals and politicians to hide the true price of our Victory over fascism, February 14, 2017 at State Duma at parliamentary hearings Patriotic education citizens of Russia: "The Immortal Regiment" finally declassified the numbers closest to the truth:
+Despite many years of well-paid sabotage and all possible efforts of generals and politicians to hide the true cost of our Victory over fascism, on February 14, 2017 in State Duma at parliamentary hearings " Patriotic education Russian citizens: The Immortal Regiment has finally declassified the figures closest to the truth:

-The history of the matter is
+The history of the issue is as follows

-In 2001, a reprint of the book was published under the editorship of G.F.
-Krivosheev “Russia and the USSR in the wars of the XX century.
-Losses of the Armed Forces: A Statistical Study".
-One of her tables stated that the irretrievable losses of the Soviet Army and Navy alone during the Great Patriotic War were 11,285,057 people.
+In 2001, a reissue of the book was published under the editorship of G.F.
+Krivosheev “Russia and the USSR in the wars of the 20th century.
+Losses of the Armed Forces: A Statistical Study."
+One of its tables stated that the irretrievable losses of the Soviet Army and Navy alone during the Great Patriotic War were 11,285,057 people.
 (See page 252.)
-In 2010, in the next edition of the Great Patriotic War without a secrecy stamp.
-The Book of Losses, again edited by G.F.
-Krivosheev, the data on the losses of the armies fighting in 1941-1945 were specified.
-Demographic losses reduced to 8,744,500 troops (p.
+In 2010, in the next publication “The Great Patriotic War Without Classification.
+The Book of Loss”, again edited by G.F.
+Krivosheev clarified the data on the losses of the armies fighting in 1941-1945.
+Demographic losses reduced to 8,744,500 military personnel (p.
 373):

 Statistics of Tatarstan